Cosmic acceleration driven by dark matter self-interactions: a phenomenological treatment: Introduction

 Deviating from cosmological principle and taking this inhomogeneity into account to see if it can be an explanation to observed cosmic acceleration is not a new idea among cosmologists.
-A fair amount of work argues that backreaction of matter inhomogeneity may be the reason for the observed acceleration \cite{backreaction0}.
-Einstein's field equations can be solved in a perturbed background as well, and the deceleration parameter that is also weakly dependent on space in addition to its usual time dependence can be served as an alternative \cite{backreaction1}.
+A fair amount of work argues that backreaction of matter inhomogeneity may be the reason for the observed acceleration \cite{buchert2012backreaction}.
+Einstein's field equations can be solved in a perturbed background as well, and the deceleration parameter that is also weakly dependent on space in addition to its usual time dependence can be served as an alternative \cite{kolb2006cosmic}.

 Nevertheless, the fact that the universe is not {\it exactly} homogeneous or isotropic does not disclaim the idea that the universe is still at least {\it statistically} homogeneous and isotropic at large scales; the probability of deviating from average density is the same for the whole space.
 It is fair to assume that the cosmic structure/fluid follows a similar void-filament pattern everywhere in the universe.
-At this point, it is also fair to ask the following question: Is it possible to propose a cosmic fluid whose inhomogeneous nature is implicitly given in its equation of state; and to solve Einstein's equations implementing such fluid in a Friedman-Robertson-Walker (FRW) setting?
+At this point, it is also fair to ask the following questions: Is it possible to propose a cosmic fluid whose inhomogeneous nature is implicitly given in its equation of state and/or come up with an energy density function that at least phenomenologically takes late-time characteristics of the universe into account?
+Implementing such fluid in a Friedman-Robertson-Walker (FRW) setting and solving Einstein's equations may give hints on the effects of these late-time features in terms of cosmic expansion.

+In this paper, we take an approach in this direction.
+First, we take an equation of state for a fluid that is inhomogeneous but still may be characterized by its macroscopic properties and derive Einstein's equations accordingly.
+In doing so, we get a glimpse of the effects of additional features like void-size or structural bond-strengths on the cosmic expansion.
+Then, we use a phenomenological ansatz for the energy density of these effects and compare such contribution to the latest set of cosmological supernova data and high redshift quasar data.